athms/hcprep/README.md

  runs = ['LR', 'RL'] # two runs per task n_classes_per_task = [2, 3, 2, 5, 2, 2, 4] # number of decoding targets per task
 ```
+For further details on the experimental tasks and their decoding targets, see [this](https://www.sciencedirect.com/science/article/abs/pii/S1053811913005272?via%3Dihub) and [this](https://arxiv.org/pdf/1907.01953.pdf).

 ### 4.1 Downloading the data
 The tfMRI data of a subject can be downloaded to a local machine as follows: